No. 3530 Operating Generator Car

 is unpainted black plastic.
 There is an unpainted yellow snowplow blade on the front

 and an operating coupler on the rear.
-It has an E-uint internal that changes direction
+It has an E-unit internal that changes direction

 with power interruptions similar to my Santa Fe locomotive.
 Notice the window strut